All Episodes

 He was not going to repeal his signature legislation.

-And then we even add in the U.S. Senate, we had Republicans vote up and down, up or down on a on a straight repeal bill.
+And we even had in the U.S. Senate, we have Republicans vote up and down, up or down on a straight repeal bill.

 And seven senators in 2015 that voted for a straight repeal, Republican senators, when they had a chance where it would matter in 2017 with Donald Trump as president, they changed their minds.